 Last-Modified header (if passed).
 In such cases, most browsers implement a variation of this suggestion, but some may cache the response indefinitely and some may not cache it at all.
 Because of this variation between browsers, it is important to explicitly set specific caching rules to ensure that you are in control of the cacheability of your content.

-- 25.6% of responses did not include either header, and are therefore subject to heuristic caching
+Expires header and nearly all of those (55.4%) will not be used as the responses include both headers.
+25.6% of responses did not include either header and are therefore subject to heuristic caching.

 As we delve into the various directives allowed in the